How To Study For The AP® Human Geography Exam

 • Explain the degree to which a geographic concept, process, model, or theory effectively explains geographic effects across various geographic scales.

-Unit four (Political Patterns and Processes) builds on learning units two and three.
-To do well in unit four, you’ll need to be comfortable with the theories and concepts from the previous units.
-You will need to return to units two and three if you struggle in unit four.
+Unit 4 (Political Patterns and Processes) builds on learning Units 2 and 3.
+To do well in Unit 4, you’ll need to be comfortable with the theories and concepts from the previous units.
+You will need to return to Units 2 and 3 if you struggle in Unit 4.

-Unit seven (Industrial and Economic Development) pulls together the ideas from the previous units to create a framework for studying the problems faced by less economically developed countries (LEDCs).
+Unit 7 (Industrial and Economic Development) pulls together the ideas from the previous units to create a framework for studying the problems faced by less economically developed countries (LEDCs).

 Become Familiar With the AP HUG Test Format